Robust Graph Contrastive Learning with Information Restoration: Introduction

 \section{Introduction}

 Graph representation learning~\cite{node2vec, DeepWalk} has revolutionized the analysis of graph data, which is prevalent across diverse domains.
 In practice, the scarcity of ground-truth labels has led to a surge in research on unsupervised graph learning approaches.
-Among these methods, \underline{G}raph \underline{C}ontrastive \underline{L}earning (GCL)~\cite{GRACE, GCA, ARIEL, SPAN} has emerged as a highly effective unsupervised approach, outperforming other methods on various downstream tasks, including node classification and graph clustering~\cite{GRACE, GCA, ARIEL}.
+Among these methods, \underline{G}raph \underline{C}ontrastive \underline{L}earning (GCL)~\cite{GRACE, GCA, ARIEL, SPAN, 10597723} has emerged as a highly effective unsupervised approach, outperforming other methods on various downstream tasks, including semi-supervised node classification~\cite{GNN}.

+The label-preserving property of GCL is a key factor behind its main benefits~\cite{autogcl}.
+Specifically, the node embeddings generated by GCL, which incorporates both topological and semantic information, are consistent with node label information even without explicitly querying the node labels.
+This consistency arises from the \textit{homophily}~\cite{homophily, 10889118, GNNhomophily, HeteRobust} assumption of the graph data, which states that nodes tend to connect with ``similar" others.
+This phenomenon is widely observed in real-world graph data such as friendship networks~\cite{homophily}, political networks~\cite{politicalnetwork}, citation networks~\cite{CitationNetwork}, etc. By contrasting positive and negative samples of nodes that are similar or dissimilar in semantic information, the GCL framework encourages the GNN encoder to learn node embeddings that capture the homophily patterns present in the graph.